ameli/ortho/README.rst

 Optional arguments
 ~~~~~~~~~~~~~~~~~~

-When the *standalone application* (second method in the above) is called, the executable accepts some optional arguments as follows.
+When the *standalone application* (the second method in the above) is called, the executable accepts some optional arguments as follows.

 +--------------------------------------+------------------------------------------------------------------------------------------+
 | Option                               | Description                                                                              |